Hanip56/clouthy/README.md

 - be able to control which products are "featured" so they show on the homepage!
 - be able to see your orders, sales, etc.
 - be able to see graphs of your revenue etc.
-- learn Clerk Authentication!
 - Order creation
-- Stripe checkout
+- Xendit checkout & Webhooks
-- Stripe webhooks
-- MySQL + Prisma + PlanetScale

 Technology Used: